 Focus on her overall health

-Instead of focusing on your daughter’s size when discussing weight management, focus on healthy living as a whole.
+If you’re learning about how to help your teenage daughter lose weight, Instead of focusing on your daughter’s size when discussing weight management, focus on healthy living as a whole.
 For instance, talk about how exercise, sleep, and nutrition can lead to better overall health and naturally help drive weight loss.
 Instead of fixating on the short-term, teaching her how to live a healthier lifestyle can help her make smarter choices in the long-run.

 Talk in a comfortable, private setting